klarna/product-page-dataset/demo/README.md

 # Graph Neural Networks for DOM Tree ElementPrediction

-This repository is the official implementation of [Graph Neural Networks for DOM Tree ElementPrediction](?).
+This repository is the official implementation of [Graph Neural Networks for Learning Representations of WebElements](?).

 [comment]: <> (>📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials)